October 1, 2016

 Ignoring these and other recommendations, the government continued to push ahead with the proposed deal, which was only halted at the eleventh hour due to the huge uprising of public opposition.

-The Alberta government releases its report on the recommendations from the South Saskatchewan Regional Advisory Council (RAC).
+In March, the Alberta government releases its report on the recommendations from the South Saskatchewan Regional Advisory Council (RAC).
 Surprisingly, a 9-month public consultation process is promised, include public meetings in the fall.
 Albertans are invited to complete a 78-page ‘workbook’ by December 2011.

-Despite the enormous public opposition to the behind-closed-doors sale of public land proposed in “Potatogate,” the Alberta government continues to dispose of public land with no opportunity for any form of public input.
+In February, despite the enormous public opposition to the behind-closed-doors sale of public land proposed in “Potatogate,” the Alberta government continues to dispose of public land with no opportunity for any form of public input.
 A February 3 2011 Government of Alberta news release states that 84,000 acres of tax recovery land will be sold to a total of 12 different municipalities for the princely sum of $1 per acre.
 “It is clear from our reading of internal memos on the Potatogate affair that legitimate environmental concerns of SRD Fish and Wildlife and Public Lands staff have not been listened to by decision makers,” says Cliff Wallis, AWA president.
 “We fear that the same is happening with these transfers.”

 Meanwhile in 2011, the government identifies additional tax recovery lands of higher conservation value based on proximity to named watercourses and water bodies, topographic features, and proximity to other lands that remain in provincial ownership – this means 35,000 acres of tax recovery land are being retained in the Special Areas to achieve conservation and stewardship objectives.
 This also means the remainder of tax recovery land is up for sale to municipalities.